liatrio/tag-o11y-quick-start-manifests/README.md

 <br>
 NOTE: Requires k3d<br><br>

-Tilt takes care of creating resouces and giving you access to the logs, as well as creating any port-forwarding you need.
+Tilt takes care of creating resources and giving you access to the logs, as well as creating any port-forwarding you need.
 You'll have easy access from tilt's builtin dashboard.<br>

 To spin up a k3d otel-basic cluster, and deploy the default LGTM stack with tilt; run `make tilt-basic`. <br>

-To spin up a k3d otel-eck cluster, and deploy the default ECK stack with tilt; run `make tilt-eck`. <br>
+To spin up a k3d otel-eck cluster, and deploy the default ECK stack with tilt;
+run `make tilt-eck`. <br>

 When you're done, type `ctrl-c`. <br>